Language: EN

 }

-For its part in Python, the syntax of the WHILE loop is also very similar:
+In Python, the syntax of the WHILE block is also very similar:

-In this example, the WHILE loop runs as long as the counter variable is less than 10.
-In each iteration, we would perform an action, which could use the value of the counter.
+In this example, the WHILE loop executes while the counter variable is less than 10.
+In each iteration, we would perform an action that could use the value of counter.

 After each iteration, the counter is incremented by 1.
-If we did not do this, the condition would never be met, and we would fall into an infinite loop.
+If we didn’t do this, the condition would never be met, and we would fall into an infinite loop.

-Apart from these syntax differences, which are even fun, we see that the concept and operation of the WHILE loop is identical in different languages.
+Aside from the small differences in syntax (which are even fun), we see that the concept and operation of the WHILE loop is identical across different languages.

 Internal operation Advanced

-Internally, the WHILE loop is made up of a conditional jump.
-Unlike a GO-TO statement, conditional jumps make a jump in the code execution only if a condition is met.
+At an internal level, the WHILE loop consists of a conditional jump.
+Unlike a GO-TO statement, conditional jumps perform a jump in code execution only if a condition is met.

-Therefore, our code would reach a conditional jump.
-If the condition is true, the execution continues with the loop body.
-Upon reaching the end of this, the flow returns to the condition and is evaluated again.
+If the condition is true, execution continues with the body of the loop.
+Upon reaching the end of this, the flow goes back to the condition and is re-evaluated.

 programacion-bucle-while-saltos

-When the condition is not met, the conditional jump moves the execution flow out of the loop body, continuing with the program flow.
+When the condition is not met, the conditional jump moves the flow of execution out of the loop body continuing with the program flow.

-As we can see, the structure of a WHILE loop and an IF are very similar.
-The difference is that in the case of the loop, the flow of execution jump is “backward”.
-This is what allows it to repeat the same code several times.
+As we see, the structure of a WHILE loop and an IF statement are very similar.
+The difference is that in the case of the loop, the flow of execution jumps “backward”.
+This is what allows it to repeat the same code multiple times.